Armxyz1/NeuralSparse-PyTorch/README.md

 This repository provides a PyTorch implementation of the Graph Sparsification technique from the paper [Robust Graph Representation Learning via Neural Sparsification](https://openreview.net/forum?id=S1emOTNKvS).
 The implementation is applied to the OGBN-Proteins dataset.

+NOTE: For this implementation, I've sampled edges from immediate neighbors and not 1-hop neighbors due to the needs of the dataset (edge embeddings aren't available for every edge).

 ## Installation

 To install the required dependencies, run: